altid/altid.github.io/basic-setup.md

 # Walkthrough Of A Basic Setup

-A basic Ubqt setup involves three pieces:
+A basic Altid setup involves three pieces:
- - One or more Ubqt services (See [list of services](#list-of-services) below)
+ - One or more Altid services (See [list of services](#list-of-services) below)
  - One or more transport servers
  - A client to talk to the server